 A member of our sponsor has agreed to enter into a contingent forward purchase contract with us to purchase, in a private placement to occur concurrently with the consummation of our initial business combination, 5,000,000 of our units at \$10.00 per unit, for aggregate gross proceeds of \$50,000,000, on substantially the same terms as the sale of units in this offering.
 The funds from the sale of these units may be used as part of the consideration to the sellers in the initial business combination; any excess funds may be used for the working capital needs of the post-transaction company.
 This agreement is independent of the percentage of stockholders electing to redeem their public shares and may provide us with an increased minimum funding level for the initial business combination.
-The contingent forward purchase contract is subject to conditions, including that such member consents to our initial business combination.
-Please see the risk factor entitled "In evaluating a prospective target business for our initial business combination, our management may rely on the availability of the funds from the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
+The contingent forward purchase contract is subject to conditions, including that such member consents to our initial business combination, our management may rely on the availability of the funds from the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
+If the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
+If the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
+If the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
+If the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
 If the sale of the contingent forward purchase securities fails to close, we may lack sufficient funds to consummate our initial business combination." for additional information.
 Provided that such member consents to our initial business combination, we have also agreed to provide such member with a right of first refusal to provide up to 51% of any necessary debt financing in connection with our initial business combination and to act as lead agent and arranger in connection thereto.